roman-milk/roman-milk.github.io/saving-my-job-1.md

  ++++++++++++++++++++++++++++++++++++++++++++++++++

  One week after the divorce was final the lawyer called me and asked me to meet him at XYZ the next day at nine.
 We were ushered into the conference room where I was surprised to see Jason Boggs, the president and CEO of Titan.
 There were also three vice presidents, Harriet, and three corporate lawyers.
-Report_Story #3